 College to learn more.

 There is no financial aid available for international students.

 - Your classes will be conducted in English, so you must demonstrate English Proficiency when you apply for admissions.
 If your native language is not English, you must take the TOEFL.

 - International students are provided with an orientation to the college and with academic and personal counseling.
 Additional information regarding admission may be obtained by contacting the Admissions and Records Office, Napa Valley College, 2277 Napa-Vallejo Highway, Napa, California 94558 or by e-mailing email@example.com.
-International Student office hours are Monday through Friday from 9 to 4 p.m. (closed Fridays from June 1 to August 1.)
+International Student office hours are by appointment only (closed Fridays from June 5 to August 1.)
 Please email in advance for available meeting times.